rob-ng15/Silice-Playground/DE10NANO/README.md

 * - Complete line drawing - STEEP lines do not work
 * - DEBUG rectangle drawing
 * - BLITTER
-* - - 1 bit 16x16 blitter from a configurable 256 16 x 16 tilemap - partially implemented
+* - - 1 bit 16x16 blitter from a configurable 256 16 x 16 tilemap - partially implemented (slight misalignment on the output)
 * - - 10 bit { Arrrgggbbb } 16 x 16 blitter from a configurable 64 16 x 16 tilemap (16384 * 10 bit, might be too big for the blockram)

 * VECTOR LIST